 View the Student Organization Incident Policies PDF here

 The primary purposes for the existence and operation of the Student Organization Incident Policy (SOIP) will be to foster students’ personal and social development, to maintain and enhance the ethical climate on campus, and to better prepare students to handle the responsibilities of citizenship.
 Student Involvement and Leadership works in conjunction with the Department of Student Conduct on this policy.

 Student Involvement and Leadership recognizes and registers student organizations.
 Student Involvement and Leadership reserves the right to review this recognition and registration policy and the privileges associated with it at any time.
-The Student Organization Incident Policy (SOIP) policy describes the process used by Student Involvement to:
+The Student Organization Incident Policy (SOIP) policy describes the process used by Student Involvement and Leadership to:

 1. Determine if a registered student organization or officer is in violation of any Student Involvement and Leadership or University policies, as well as municipal, state or federal laws.

 2. Outline a procedure to be followed when an allegation of misconduct is made or of not following policy procedure.

 It is important that the rights and privileges of organizations, along with the rights and obligations of the University and Student Involvement and Leadership are protected.

 The intent of this policy is to define the circumstances and a process to address violations should it become necessary for Student Involvement and Leadership to review the conduct of a registered student organization.
 This process works in conjunction with Student Involvement and Leadership.
 Student Involvement and Leadership reserves the right to refer students and/or organizations to the Department of Student Conduct at any time.
 This policy serves as a notice to all student organizations regarding Rutgers University- Student Involvement and Leadership’s right to grant, rescind, suspend, or restrict privileges of organizations and/or officers, or take other such action upon a showing of cause.